YuWaiPang/youFast-Desktop/README.md

 You can download youFast Desktop runtime from https://www.linkedin.com/pulse/youfast-yu-wai-pang-max/

 After you click the runtime file, a folder "uSpace" will be created automatically.Inside the folder you can see there are 32 csv files with folder "exportedFile".
 This folder is used to keep all downloaded report files.
-Please note that all simulated file names are reserved by the system, so your data file should not use these file names.
+Please note that all simulated csv file names are reserved by the system, so your data files should not use these file names.

 Demo Video: https://www.youtube.com/channel/UCQoQkyJJBj3k1N9J3Qx1qhA/videos